-Below is a bit of what I feel is some of my best work in a variety of media forms.
-There is some written reporting, opinion content and video and photographic work as well.
-I have other work on file and will provide it upon request.
+Below is a bit of what I feel is some of my best work in writing and photography.
+I do have other work on file and will provide it upon request.
 Click on the name of each item to see more.

 U.S. Rep. Michael Gallagher, R-Wis., has spoken his mind on the firing of former FBI Director James Comey and investigations into Russian interference in the 2016 election.
 Now, the freshman congressman is going his own way on campaign finance.
 With this story, I spoke to a U.S. Congressman on his legislation and asked him challenging questions.
 I can handle interviewing officials who may be seen by others as likely to dodge questions.

 For those looking to Shawano County’s past for an afternoon of entertainment on a weekend, the Gresham Depot Museum has a diverse display of items from bygone times.
 This was a short profile I wrote on a lesser-known and not as well-visited community museum in a small Wisconsin town.
 I think it worked well.